Calf Implants Phoenix

 The use of a bath tub, Jacuzzi, or anything that allows the body to submerge is not allowed, until clearance from the physician has been provided (usually three weeks after the surgery).
 Showering is allowed 48 hours after surgery.
 It is important to pat the operative areas dry and replace the dressings.

-If you have questions, please call one of our licensed providers at North Valley Plastic Surgery.
+If you have questions, please call one of our licensed providers at Arizona Facial Plastics.